joserc87/pawn-puzzle/README.md

 The solutions is printed on the console in UTF using ANSII colors.
 This was tested in an UNIX machine, but it may not work in windows (pull request? ;).
+Because of this, the colors are not true RGB, so it's difficult to differentiate the pawns (e.g. the pink pawn may appear as violet.
+See the image of the solution).

 ** SPOILER ALERT! **